 In accordance with Tables 2-1 and 2-2, grass samples are collected monthly at two indicator locations onsite near the site boundary (Stations 7 and 15) and at one control station located about 17 miles WSW from the plant (Station 37).
 Gamma isotopic analyses are performed on the samples.
-During 2011, three of the 24 samples collected at the indicator stations were positive for the man-made radionuclide, Cs-137.
-The average of the positive results was 69.6 pCi/kg-wet.
-Cesium-137 was not identified in any of the twelve control station samples.
+The man-made radionuclide Cs-137 has been found in vegetation samples in the past, however, there was no Cs-137 detected in any of the 2012 vegetation samples.
 Cesium-137 is often detected in environmental samples as a result of atmospheric weapons testing and the Chernobyl incident.